-Two of UETHDA's programs (Head Start; Retired Senior Volunteer Program) require a proportional match of in-kind (nonfederal share).
+One of UETHDA's programs (Head Start) requires a proportional match of in-kind (nonfederal share).
 In-kind is property or services that benefit a grant supported project or program and are contributed by nonfederal third parties without charge to the grantee.
 Head Start requires a 25% match of the total federal funds awarded.
-Retired Senior Volunteer Program requires a 30% match of the total federal grant award budget.